FredHutch/AWE/README.md

 # Workflow Manager Project for hackathon
-Workflow here is defined as a series of individual jobs that are part of a single procedure performed on a dataset, which is intended to be subject to the same version control.
+Workflow here is defined as a series of individual jobs that are part of a single procedure performed on a dataset, which are intended to be subject to the same version control.
 The intent is to facilitate reproducible workflow jobs.

 ## Assumptions